psistakis/psistakis.github.io/_pages/about.md

 My main research interests lie primarily in the areas of Computer Architecture, Distributed Systems, and High-Performance Computing.

-My alma mater is the <a href="https://www.csd.uoc.gr/CSD/index.jsp?lang=en" target="_blank">CS Dpt (CSD), University of Crete (UOC)</a>, from which I received both my B.Sc.
+My alma mater is <a href="https://www.csd.uoc.gr/CSD/index.jsp?lang=en" target="_blank">CSD, University of Crete (UOC)</a>, from which I received both my B.Sc.
 (2017) and my M.Sc.
 (2019) degrees in Computer Science.
 My origin is from Heraklion, Crete, Greece.

 Latest news
 ======